Mother Nature has provided numerous natural ways to help plants and trees grow.

 - It won’t ignite too easily due to its moisture-retaining abilities; however, it is still riskier than other organic matter.

-Which Plants are Suitable for Pine Needle Mulch?
+Which Plants Are Suitable for Pine Needle Mulch?

-Various plants prefer acidic soil to grow, making pine straw mulch ideal for them.
+A variety of plants prefer acidic soil to grow, making pine straw mulch ideal for them.